KittyGiraudel/site/_posts/2014-05-19-a-new-sass-mixin-for-offsets.md

   - sass
   - mixin
   - offsets
+edits:
+  - date: 2015/06/06
+    md: One year later, I know think it’s better not to have a mixin for this.
+Less Sass, more native CSS.
 ---

-> **Edit (2015/06/06)**: One year later, I know think it’s better not to have a mixin for this.
-Less Sass, more native CSS.

 About a year ago, I wrote about how I managed to come up with what I think is [a clever Sass mixin to deal with offset positioning](/2013/08/05/sass-mixin-for-offsets/) in CSS, also known as `top`, `right`, `bottom` and `left`.